Legionella Risk Assessment: When do I need one?

 Legionella Risk Assessment Frequency

-Legionella Risk AssessorThe two-year frequency for risk assessments was removed from the HSE’s ACoP L8 in 2013.
+Legionella Risk AssessorThe two-year frequency for Legionella risk assessments was removed from the HSE’s ACoP L8 in 2013.
 One reason is the acknowledgment that some water systems are inherently very low risk and do not require elaborate controls.
 However, there is no reason to believe that things should be significantly different for water systems representing a medium to high risk, in which case the principal concern might have been an effort to escape the idea that a risk assessment is completed at two yearly intervals and placed on the shelf during the period in between.

 Risk assessment can mean different levels of intervention from a desktop review to a full invasive survey of the installation.